 Other assumptions deemed necessary by DWG as specified during the annual review

 DWG Dynamic Contingency Database

 The DWG shall prepare a Dynamic Contingency Database according to a standard spreadsheet format.
 The spreadsheet format will be reviewed annually.
-The spreadsheet of dynamic contingencies will be distributed to DWG members.
+The dynamic contingency database will be distributed to DWG members.

 Other DWG Activities